 When occupant load is 50 or greater, doors shall swing in direction of travel or ‘out’.

 In the example below, each office may have less than 50 occupants.
 Those individual office doors swing in.
 The accumulation of all office occupants however exceeds 50 occupants.
 The door out of the general office area to the main exit corridor (in dark red) would need to swing ‘out’.

 Other factors such as hazardous conditions can dictate the swing of a door.
 For example, within an electrical room, when the overall power exceeds 1200A, doors must swing in direction of travel.

-So you may ask, what is the reasoning for swinging doors in the direction of travel in larger occupant loads or hazardous conditions?
+What is the reasoning for swinging doors in the direction of travel in larger occupant loads or hazardous conditions?
 Imagine you are at an event with over 50 people and an emergency occurs, such as a fire.
 If you are the first person to reach the door and all 50 people rush in panic to the exit door at the same time, it would be difficult to swing the door towards yourself.
 Everyone would be pushing to move forward and out of the space.
 Therefore, swinging out would be easier to open.
 The code is created, reviewed and modified from years of learning from past mistakes.

 When learning building codes, once you begin digging into the code, it begins to make sense.
 In regards to door swing, swinging in the direction of travel or outward will work for all conditions in the code.
 However when it is not required, such as in a small office, storage room or bedroom, functionally it may make sense to swing into the room.
 Look at how many occupants are within the room and determine if the room is a hazardous condition.
 When in doubt, rely on an Arizona Architect to explore the code and assist you.